wrist mechanics online course featured image

 Hip and shoulder rotation is essential to maximize wind-up on the backswing and generate momentum on the downswing.

 Without a decent turn, you leave your arms to do the heavy lifting.
-The problem is, the arms alone are not capable of the heavy lifting!
+The arms alone are not capable of the heavy lifting!

 A lack of turn on the downswing also makes it challenging to keep your club on path and square the face at contact for straight shots.